mblakele/task-rebalancer/README.md

 You can also try to stop it by moving the `task-rebalancer` directory aside.
 Either of these techniques may take some time: if you are in a hurry, it may be faster to restart MarkLogic on the affected host.

+As mentioned above, these code samples assume that the task-rebalancer code is on the local fileystem.
+If you have copied it into a modules database, replace the `modules` option accordingly.

 License
 ---